pengweiqhca/Xunit.DependencyInjection/README.md

 }
 ```

->  `Xunit.DependencyInjection` is built into the generic host and fully supports its lifecycle, allowing you to use all features supported by the generic host, including but not limited to `IHostedService`.
+>  `Xunit.DependencyInjection` builds on top of the generic host and fully supports its lifecycle, so you can use any feature the generic host offers, including (but not limited to) `IHostedService`.

-## Integration asp.net core TestHost(3.0+)
+## Integrating with ASP.NET Core TestHost (3.0+)

-### Asp.Net Core Startup
+### With an ASP.NET Core `Startup` class

 ```sh
 dotnet add package Microsoft.AspNetCore.TestHost